In this guide

 Upon market conclusion:

-- The oracle broadcasts the authenticated result onto the blockchain
+- The oracle broadcasts the confirmed result onto the blockchain ledger

-- The smart contract processes the oracle data and updates the market status to resolved
+- The market's smart contract processes the oracle data and updates its status to concluded

-- Holders of winning shares execute a transaction to redeem their $1/share USDC allocation
+- Traders holding winning positions initiate a blockchain transaction to redeem their $1/share USDC allocation

-- USDC moves automatically from the market contract to successful trader accounts
+- USDC moves directly from the market contract to each winner's wallet address

-- Entirely automated execution, zero middleman exposure, instantaneous liquidity access
+- Entirely automated execution, zero counterparty exposure, instantaneous fund access

 Decentralized vs Centralized Prediction Markets